kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

 As well as being able to use the script as above to build all of `kata-containers` from scratch it can be used to just re-build bits of it by running the script with different parameters.
-For example after the first build you will often not need to re-install the dependencies, QEMU or the Guest kernel, but just test code changes made to the runtime and agent.
+For example after the first build you will often not need to re-install the dependencies, the hypervisor or the Guest kernel, but just test code changes made to the runtime and agent.
 This can be done by running `~/ccv0.sh rebuild_and_install_kata`. (*Note this does a hard checkout* *from git, so if your changes are only made locally it is better to do the individual steps e.g.*
 `~/ccv0.sh build_kata_runtime && ~/ccv0.sh build_and_add_agent_to_rootfs && ~/ccv0.sh build_and_install_rootfs`).
 There are commands for a lot of steps in building, setting up and testing and the full list can be seen by running